-Federalism is a system of government with one, strong, central governing authority as well as smaller units, such as states.
+Federalism is a system of government with one strong, central governing authority as well as smaller units, such as states.
 If the central government grows too strong, then federalism comes closer to a unitary state, where the governing body has supreme authority and dictates how much power the units are allowed to have.
+Explore federalism examples around the world.

 Federalism Throughout the World